-6 Questions on EVV Implementation With A Seasoned Provider
+6 Questions on How to Implement EVV With a Seasoned Home Care Provider

 Becoming compliant with the 21st-Century Cures Act is a lengthy process.
 Between selecting the correct EVV solution, implementing the solution, and training field staff, EVV compliance can take months to fully come into effect.
 It takes time, manpower, communication, and a lot of trial and error.
 So, what are some best practices to implement EVV in your business?
 We had the opportunity to sit down with Richard Butler, COO of Etairos Health – a long-time CellTrak customer – to hear about their experience implementing EVV.
 This blog post is an excerpt from our webinar.
 Click the link at the bottom of this page to see the full interview.

 Richard, thank you for sitting down with us.
 In implementing EVV, what were some of the hurdles you faced, and how did you overcome those hurdles?

 The aggregator implementation was probably the hardest [transition for EVV].
 We currently work with two aggregators, Tellus, and HHAeXchange.
 Each one had their own set of challenges that we had to work through, in addition to the challenges that they were having with the payers, and the information they did that they needed.

 Those challenges consist of different reason codes set up and required for each payer, challenges with getting the agency set up.